Connect with others who understand.

 • Plan an at-home route.

-“I exercise walking around in the house so many times,” a myPAHmember wrote about how they cope with cold winter temperatures.
+“I exercise by walking around in the house,” a myPHteam member wrote about how they cope with cold winter temperatures.

 Plan winter excursions carefully.
-If possible, avoid going out into the cold by yourself and risking worsening symptoms that may make it difficult for you to safely get home.
+If possible, avoid going out into the cold by yourself.
+On your own, you are at risk of worsening symptoms that may make it difficult for you to safely get home.
 This includes going anywhere on foot: “Walking in cold weather makes me short of breath.
 I have to stop and take deep breaths,” a myPHteam member shared.

 Getting stuck in ice or snow and experiencing car trouble or weather-related accidents in cold temperatures can be hazardous for anyone — but they’re especially dangerous for people with PAH.
 When driving in cold weather, always bring a charged phone and drinking water.
 During the winter, stock your vehicle with important items, including: